gw-engineering-glacier/glasswall-python-wrapper/README.md

 </details>

 <details>
-<summary>Protecting a directory with a customised content management policy</summary>
+<summary>Protecting all files in a directory using a custom content management policy</summary>

 Using `glasswall.content_management.policies.Editor`:
 ```py